tevenFr/dockerfiles/Symfonydev/readme.md

 # Symfony dev dockerfile
 A dockerfile with ubuntu:xenial + php 7.1 + mariadb + composer + symfony installer

 Caution : this container is unsafe, was made for rapidly pop a symfony dev env at screen from existing files.
-Instruction how to use here

 ## instructions
   Caution: use this container for demo purpose only.